cat-loverrr/Asessment-Task-2-Object-Oriented-Design-Project/DOCUMENTATION.md

 You must **critically analyse** how your car comparison game immpacts individuals, society, and the environment.
 Using your designed system, respond to the following:
 ### 1. **Individual Impact**
 - How could your game influence user behaviour or decision-making?
+    ####    My game influences decision-making as it is a fast-paced, decision-based game that allows the user to challenge both themselves and others through picking a card at the start of the game, which means they will need to choose their cards wisely, and also picking the correct attribute from their card in order to win.
+Both of these actions require an appropriate skill set of decision-making and elimination processes.
 - Could it encourage bias (e.g. favouring expensive or high-performance cars)?
+    ####    Yes, it could encourage bias, specifically towards those cars more economically sustainable, and those that perform generally well in terms of power and distance.
 - What responsibilities do you have as a designer to present fair information?
+    ####    As a designer, you have to present fair information, otherwise the game is innacurate, unfair, and not a factually based game.
 ### 2. **Social Impact**
 - How might your game reinforce stereotypes or inequalities (e.g. wealth, status, access to vehicles)?
     ####    My game might reinforce stereotypes regarding newer cars are 'better', or cars with a high km range/power are 'better', but it really depends on your wants/needs.